Your Legal Defenses to Wrongful Eviction

 When a tenant reaches out to Venoal Fountain, it’s likely that their landlord has done one of three things:

-1. interfered with their use of a dwelling
+1. Interfered with their use of a dwelling

-2. withheld their security deposit
+2. Withheld their security deposit

-3. sent them a notice to quit, in order to evict them
+3. Sent them a notice to quit in order to evict them

 Fountain is an attorney at Hirsch, Levy & Fountain in Fairfield who handles real estate matters on behalf of both landlords and tenants.
-If you call him, or another experienced landlord-tenant attorney in Connecticut, here is how they might be able to help:
+If you call him, or another experienced landlord-tenant attorney in Connecticut, here is how they might be able to help.

-If You’re Locked Out or Your Utilities Are Shut Off
+How an Attorney Can Help If You’re Locked Out or Your Utilities Are Shut Off

-If a landlord locks you out, turns off your utilities, moves your belongings, or interferes with your use of the dwelling without proper notification, they are breaking the law.
+If a landlord locks you out, turns off your utilities, moves your belongings, or interferes with your use of the dwelling without proper notification, they are breaking state law.
 When one or more of these occur, you have a few options—including writing a demand letter and filing a complaint with police.
 But the option that may yield the fastest result, according to Fountain, is going to court.
-“One of the things I would advise is to go to the court and file paperwork for an illegal lockout.
-Generally, there are orders for the landlord to give access to the tenant immediately, then the case is scheduled for any damage claims that the tenant may have in terms of that lockout,” he says.
-“From what I understand, those hearings happen pretty quickly.”

-If You’re Being Evicted
+How an Attorney Can Help If You’re Being Evicted

 Illegal Forms of Eviction

 It’s is illegal for a landlord to evict a tenant on the grounds of discrimination or retaliation.
-It is considered retaliatory if the landlord evicts someone due to actions they have taken to protect their rights—such as reporting violations with health inspectors or police, or organizing or joining a tenants’ organization.
+It is considered retaliatory eviction if the landlord evicts someone due to actions they have taken to protect their tenant rights—such as reporting violations with health inspectors or police, or organizing or joining a tenants’ organization.
 They likewise can’t kick out a tenant after subjecting them to unwanted sexual attention or harassment.
-Much like an employer, a landlord cannot discriminate against a tenant on grounds of race, color, religion, national origin, sex, gender identity, sexual orientation, age, genetic information, ancestry, marital status, disability, or military status.
-It is also illegal for a landlord to evict someone because they receive a rent subsidy or public assistance.

-How Much Money and Time it Takes
+How Much Money and Time It Takes to Resolve a Wrongful Eviction Case

 Was this helpful?